lamestation/lamestation.github.io/_games/pixel.md

 ---
 layout: game
 title: piXel
-oneliner: A machine will save humanity from itself.
+oneliner: Only a machine can save humanity.
 date: May 2014
 author: Brett Weir
 category: action